Theodore Beza: Journeys on behalf of the Protestants

 In 1557, Beza took a special interest in the Waldensians of Piedmont, Italy, who were being harassed by the French government.
 On their behalf, he went with William Farel to Bern, Zürich, Basel, and Schaffhausen, then to Strasburg, Mömpelgard, Baden, and Göppingen.
-In Baden and Göppingen, Beza and Farel made a declaration concerning the Waldensians' views on the sacrament on May 14, 1557.
+In Baden and Göppingen, Beza and Farel made a declaration concerning the Waldensians' views on the sacrament on 14 May 1557.
 The written declaration clearly stated their position and was well received by the Lutheran theologians, but was strongly disapproved of in Bern and Zurich.

 In the autumn of 1558, Beza undertook a second journey with Farel to Worms by way of Strasburg in the hopes of bringing about an intercession by the Evangelical princes of the empire in favor of the persecuted brethren at Paris.
 With Melanchthon and other theologians then assembled at the Colloquy of Worms, Beza proposed a union of all Protestant Christians, but the proposal was decidedly denied by Zurich and Bern.

 False reports reached the German princes that the hostilities against the Huguenots in France had ceased and no embassy was sent to the court of France.
 As a result, Beza undertook another journey with Farel, Johannes Buddaeus, and Gaspard Carmel to Strasburg and Frankfurt, where the sending of an embassy to Paris was resolved upon.

-Settles in Geneva
+Settling in Geneva

 Upon his return to Lausanne, Beza was greatly disturbed.
 In union with many ministers and professors in city and country, Viret at last thought of establishing a consistory and of introducing a church discipline which should apply excommunication especially at the celebration of the communion.
 But the Bernese, then in control of Lausanne, would have no Calvinistic church government.
-This caused many difficulties, and Beza thought it best in 1558, to settle at Geneva.
+This caused many difficulties, and Beza thought it best in 1558 to settle at Geneva.
 Here he was given chair of Greek in the newly established academy, and after Calvin's death also that of theology.
 He was also obliged to preach.

 He completed the revision of Pierre Olivetan's translation of the New Testament, begun some years before.
 In 1559, he undertook another journey in the interest of the Huguenots, this time to Heidelberg.
 At about the same time, he had to defend Calvin against Joachim Westphal in Hamburg and Tilemann Heshusius.

 More important than this polemical activity was Beza's statement of his own confession.
 It was originally prepared for his father in justification of his actions and published in revised form to promote Evangelical knowledge among Beza's countrymen.
 It was printed in Latin in 1560 with a dedication to Wolmar.
-An English translation was published at London 1563, 1572, and 1585.
+An English translation was published at London in 1563, 1572, and 1585.
 Translations into German, Dutch, and Italian were also issued.